 - ensuring consistency across all IFRS Standards.

-The Board published Classification of Liabilities as Current or Non-current in January 2020.
+The Board published the Classification of Liabilities as Current or Non-current in January 2020.
 (Amendments to IAS 1).
 This clarified a requirement in IAS 1 for classifying a liability as non-current: an entity must have the right to defer settlement of the liability for a period of at least 12 months following the reporting period.

-The Board issued Classification of Liabilities as Current or Non-current—Deferral of Effective Date in July 2020, deferring the mandatory effective date of IAS 1 Classification of Liabilities as Current or Non-current amendments to annual reporting periods beginning on or after 1 January 2023.
+The Board issued the Classification of Liabilities as Current or Non-current—Deferral of Effective Date in July 2020, deferring the mandatory effective date of IAS 1 Classification of Liabilities as Current or Non-current amendments to annual reporting periods beginning on or after 1 January 2023.

 IAS 1 is a very important standard because it sets the foundation for all other IAS standards.
 It is essential that companies comply with the requirements of IAS 1 in order to produce financial statements that are reliable and useful to users.